Massimo Maccarone

 Massimo Maccarone ([ˈmassimo makkaˈroːne]; born 6 September 1979) is an Italian football coach and former player, who played as a striker.
 He was nicknamed Big Mac during his playing days.

-He is currently in charge as head coach of Serie D amateurs Ghiviborgo.

 Club career

 Early career

+Maccarone grew up playing with friends in Oleggio, in the Province of Novara.
+He was spotted in the final of the "Fortina e Zanolli" youth tournament at the age of eight (Pulcini category).

+At nine he joined Soccer Boys Turbigo and, at thirteen, was recruited by AC Milan, spending five seasons in the club's academy.
+He also appeared at the Torneo di Viareggio in 1998.
+After featuring in pre-season friendlies under Fabio Capello, he spent the summer of 1998 on loan at Modena, where he failed to make an appearance, before moving to Prato in Serie C2 in September 1998.
+He scored on his debut on 4 October 1998 in a 2–0 win over Cremapergo and finished the season with 21 league appearances and 4 goals; in the play-offs he converted two penalties against Mantova in the semi-finals, before Prato lost the final.

+He began the following season with Varese but returned to Prato on 27 September 1999.
+He scored 20 goals in 28 league matches to finish as Serie C2's top scorer.
+Prato reached the promotion play-off final but lost 3–2 to Alessandria on 11 June 2000; Maccarone scored Prato's first goal in the match.

-Maccarone started his career at A.C.
-Milan's youth system.
-In 1998, he went on loan to Modena, but did not make a single appearance.
-In 1999, he was transferred to Serie C2 team Prato (in a co-ownership deal), scoring 20 goals in 28 league matches, finishing the season as the top scorer in the 1999–2000 Serie C2 season.
-In 2000, he was bought back by Milan and transferred to Empoli F.C., helping the club get promoted to Serie A during the 2001–02 season.
-In the same period, he was one of the most outstanding players of the Italian U21 team which reached the semi-finals in the 2002 UEFA European Under-21 Football Championship.
+In 2000, Maccarone returned to Milan and transferred to Empoli, helping the club get promoted to Serie A during the 2001–02 season.
+In the same period, he was one of the most outstanding players of the Italy U21 team which reached the semi-finals in the 2002 UEFA European Under-21 Football Championship.
 As a result, he was noticed by several teams.